RIKEN-RCCS/lens3/doc/design.md

         --`policy :: = none / download / upload / public`

-      --Set "ready" to the mode of Storage Zone Table (V).
+      --Set "ready" to the mode of Storage Pool Table (V).
-        --Ignore the lock in the Storage Zone Table (V).
+        --Ignore the lock in the Storage Pool Table (V).
-        --The lock of Storage Zone Table (V) is used for exclusive control of the caller.
+        --The lock of Storage Pool Table (V) is used for exclusive control of the caller.
           The manager can ignore this lock.
         --If an error occurs on the way, set "error: reason".
       --There is a possibility that it will not come back from mc.